USS New Orleans (CA-32): Attack on Pearl Harbor

 Moored in Pearl Harbor on 7 December 1941, New Orleans was taking power and light from the dock, her engines under repair.
 With yard power out during the attack, New Orleans' engineers began to raise steam, working by flashlight, while on deck men fired on the Japanese attackers with rifles and pistols.
-The crew was forced to break the locks on the ammunition ready boxes as the keys couldn't be located, and because the ship was taking power from the dock, the 5"/25 cal AA gun had to be aimed and fired manually.
+The crew was forced to break the locks on the ammunition ready boxes as the keys could not be located, and because the ship was taking power from the dock, the 5"/25 cal AA gun had to be aimed and fired manually.
 The gunners topside were ducking machine gun bullets and shrapnel, training their guns manually, as they had no ammunition other than the few shells in their ready boxes.
-The ammunition hoists did not have power, making it nearly impossible to get more ammunition topside to the gun crews.
+The ammunition hoists did not have power, making getting more ammunition topside to the gun crews nearly impossible.
 The 54 lb shells had to be pulled up the powerless hoists by ropes attached to their metal cases.
 Every man with no specific job at the moment formed ammunition lines to get the shells to the guns.
 A number of her crew were injured when a fragmentation bomb exploded close aboard.
 New Orleans suffered no severe damage during the attack.
-The ship's chaplain was Howell Forgy, who during the attack walked the ammo handling lines patting sailors on the back and urging them to "Praise the Lord and Pass the Ammunition".

 1942

 Before having the engine work complete at Pearl Harbor, the cruiser convoyed troops to Palmyra Atoll and Johnston Atoll operating on only three of her four engines; she then returned to San Francisco on 13 January 1942 for engineering repairs and installation of new search radar and 20 mm guns.
-She sailed on 12 February, commanding the escort for a troop convoy to Brisbane; from Australia she screened a convoy to Nouméa, and returned to Pearl Harbor to join Task Force 11 (TF 11).
+She sailed on 12 February, commanding the escort for a troop convoy to Brisbane; from Australia, she screened a convoy to Nouméa, and returned to Pearl Harbor to join Task Force 11.